Category

 Our expertise as consultants lies in designing projects tailored to client needs, unconstrained by rigid templates.

-Creating a Chain Reaction of Chemical Reactions Not Just in Sessions, But Within the Company Too
+Creating a Chain Reaction of Chemical Reactions Beyond the Session Space

 Clients who have experienced Dentsu Inc.-style open innovation often share feedback like, "Bringing in and integrating perspectives we didn't have led to ideas we'd never conceived before."
-External thinking and know-how can spark awareness of previously overlooked challenges or prompt reevaluation of dormant in-house technologies.
-We've also seen open innovation projects initiated in one department ripple out to others.
+External thinking and know-how have served as catalysts, helping them notice previously overlooked challenges or reevaluate dormant technologies within their own companies.
+There have also been cases where an open innovation project initiated in one department spread to others.

-As a supporter working on the front lines, I have personally witnessed how the chemical reactions sparked by external innovation supporters—with their distinct attributes and perspectives—create various chain reactions not only within the session itself but also throughout the client company.
+As a supporter working on the front lines, I have personally witnessed how the chemical reactions sparked by external innovation supporters—with their distinct attributes and perspectives—create not only dynamic sessions but also trigger various chain reactions within the client company itself.

 *1 Ethnography: Originally a method used in cultural anthropology and sociology to investigate and record the behavioral patterns of groups and societies through fieldwork.
 It is applied in marketing research as a method for gaining deep insight into the actual behaviors and lifestyles of consumers.